imankulov/cookiecutter-python-project/README.md

   to fill in our README with the content.
 - Use [Keep a Changelog](https://keepachangelog.com/en/1.0.0/) guideline for your changelog entries.

+## Tests with GitHub actions

+A file `.github/workflows/tests.yml` is responsible for running tests on GitHub and upload coverage results to codecov.io.

+To make it work with codecov.

+- Go to https://app.codecov.io/ and find a repository upload token for your project.
+- Go to your repository settings on GitHub, and define the actions secret `CODECOV_TOKEN`: Settings → Secrets → New repository secret).

+If you don't configure the token, the action quietly skips the upload step.

 ## How to configure VSCode

 At the moment, VSCode doesn't automatically detect Poetry environments.
 You can set it manually though.
 For a newly created project, create a `.vscode/settings.json`

 ```